mobilecoinfoundation/sgx/untrusted/README.md

 The environment variable `SGX_SDK` can be used to specify where the SDK is installed.
 When unset the location will default to `/opt/intel/sgxsdk`

+## Features

+When the `sw` feature is present the SGX sofware simulation libraries will be linked in.
+When the `sw` is absent the hardware SGX libraries will be linked in.
+The `sw` feature is present by default.

 ## References